The Minimoog Project

 Applicants are requested to merge all documents into ONE SINGLE PDF file (LASTNAME_Firstname_Minimoog_2020.pdf) and e-mail it by 15 December 2019 to:

 Please note that we cannot consider any remarks, links, or information outside the PDF!

 If you have sound or video files, please upload them on a cloud and provide the link in the PDF, thank you!

 All applicants will be notified before 22 January 2020 (start of the booking period).
 Composers accepted for the workshop will be given priority during registration and online booking for composition.

-Inscription after booking: No selection process, but “first come, first served”.
-Summer Course participants will be informed when and how to sign up.
+No selection process for performers, but “first come, first served”.
+Summer course participants will be informed by the end of April how to sign up.